mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

 |5  | A3  |2019|Manual      |1998   |Petrol  |49.6 |1         |
 +---+-----+----+------------+-------+--------+-----+----------+
 ```

-Please note that we added the `id` column to be able to join the two partial tables on the `id` column that uniquely identifies each data row.

 The two tables above will be joined on the `id` column.